ray-project/ray/doc/source/cluster/cluster_under_construction/key-concepts.rst

 Autoscaler
 ----------

-The autoscaler is a process that runs on the :ref:`head node<cluster-head-node>` and is responsible for adding or removing :ref:`worker nodes<cluster-worker-node>` to meet the needs of the Ray workload while matching the specification in the :ref:`cluster config file<cluster-config>`.
-In particular, if the resource demands of the Ray workload exceed the current capacity of the cluster, the autoscaler will try to add nodes.
+The autoscaler is a process that runs on the :ref:`head node<cluster-head-node-under-construction>`.
+It is responsible for provisioning or deprovisioning :ref:`worker nodes<cluster-worker-nodes-under-construction>` to meet the needs of the Ray workload.
+In particular, if the resource demands of the Ray workload exceed the current capacity of the cluster, the autoscaler will attempt to add more nodes.
 Conversely, if a node is idle for long enough, the autoscaler will remove it from the cluster.

-To learn more about autoscaling, refer to the :ref:`Ray cluster deployment guide<deployment-guide-autoscaler>`.
+To learn more about the autoscaler and how to configure it, refer to the following user guides:

+* :ref:`Configuring Autoscaling on VMs<deployment-guide-autoscaler-under-construction>`.
+* :ref:`Configuring Autoscaling on Kubernetes<kuberay-index>` (TODO cade@ update this link.)

 .. _cluster-clients-and-jobs-under-construction: